Top 10 Most Important Cryptocurrencies Other Than Bitcoin

 Binance Coin lets users trade all types of crypto quickly and securely.
-It can also pay for Binance transaction fees.
-Users who pay for transaction fees in Binance coin are then eligible for a rebate after 5 years on the platform.
+Also, it can be used to pay for Binance exchange transaction fees.
+Interestingly, users who pay for transaction fees in Binance coin are then eligible for a rebate after 5 years on the platform.

 8. NEO (NEO)

 NEO was founded by computer programmers Da Hongfei and Erik Zhan in 2014.
 Often referred to as the Chinese Ethereum, NEO automates the management of digital assets through smart contracts.
 It also aims to create a distributed smart economy system in which users can buy, sell, and trade without the need for intermediaries.
 And NEO has a major competitive advantage in the Chinese crypto market.
 It was specially designed to pass China's strict financial regulations, which have already banned Bitcoin, initial coin offerings (ICO) offerings, and cryptocurrency exchanges.

 NEO is another coin you should be watching.
 NEO, formerly called Antshares, was founded by computer programmers Da Hongfei and Erik Zhan in 2014.

 Often referred to as China's Ethereum, NEO automates the management of digital assets through smart contracts.
 It also aims to create a distributed smart economy system in which users can buy, sell, and trade without the need for intermediaries.

 Perhaps the main factor that attracts investors from all over Asia is the fact that NEO has a major competitive advantage in the Chinese crypto market: NEO was particularly designed to pass China's strict financial regulations.